Evaluating an AI-Powered Research Development Tool for Academic Productivity and Well-being

 Intervention(s)

 This is a two-arm, parallel-group, single-blind randomized controlled trial (RCT).
-Participants will be randomly allocated to either a control group or a treatment group in a 1:1 ratio.
-The intervention will last for 24-26 months.
-Recruitment will target PhD students and junior female economists via email campaigns and professional development workshops.
+Participants — PhD students and junior economists within five years of their doctorate — will be randomly allocated to either a control group or a treatment group in a 1:1 ratio, using stratified randomization by career stage.
+The intervention will last for 24 months.
 Data will be collected through baseline and endline surveys and continuous behavioral logging from the AI platform.
-The study aims to evaluate the tool's impact on academic productivity and well-being.
+The study aims to evaluate whether the productivity effects of AI access vary systematically with the researcher's level of accumulated tacit knowledge.

 Intervention Start Date